Jaipur-Atrauli gharana: Gayaki

 The gharana is known for its unique layakari (rhythmic aesthetics) and rich repertoire of ragas, especially jod ragas (compound ragas) and sankeerna ragas (mixed ragas).

 Most gharanas apply notes in simple succession in aalap and taan, whereas in the Jaipur gayaki, notes are applied in an oblique manner with filigree involving immediately neighbouring notes.
 Instead of the flat taan, gamak (taan sung with double notes with a delicate force behind each of the component double-notes of the taan) makes the taan spiral into seemingly never-ending cycles.
 Meend in aalap and gamak in taan are the hallmark of this gayaki.
 Sharp edged harkats and murkis (crisp, quick phrases to ornament the alaap) are relatively uncommon.
 Not only are the notes sung in rhythm with the taal but progress between the matras (beats) is in fractions of quarters and one-eighths.
 While being mindful of so many factors, musicians of this gharana still have a graceful way of arriving at the Sam without having matras to spare.
 This is particularly evident in the way bol-alaap or bol-taan is sung, where meticulous attention is given to the short and long vowels in the words of the bandish that are being pronounced, and the strict discipline of avoiding unnatural breaks in the words and in the meaning of the lyrics.
 No other gharana has paid so much attention to the aesthetics and laykari in singing bol-alaaps and bol-taans.

-Specialty and Jod Raags
+Repertoire

-Signature and specialty ragas of this gharana (some revived or created by Alladiya Khan) include Sampoorna Malkauns, Basanti Kedar, Basant Bahar, Bihagda, Khat, Gandhari and Nat Kamod.
+Specialty Ragas

-A highlight of Jaipur gayaki is the mastery over Jod Ragas (mixed or hybrid Raags).
-Singers from other gharanas tend to sing one raga in aaroha (ascent) and the other in avaroha (descent).
-Some others sing one raga in the lower half of the octave and then switch to the other raga in the upper half.
-Alternatively, they may sing alternate phrases of the two component ragas.
-In Jaipur gayaki, the two ragas are fused so that it sounds like a homogeneous raga in its own right, giving the feel of both component ragas, not as a heterogeneous mixture cobbled together.
-The listener hears an amalgam of both ragas without losing their distinctive identity.
-Alladiya Khan introduced many lesser-known or obscure ragas in his repertoire such as Basanti Kedar, Jait Kalyan, Kafi Kanada, Raisa Kanada, Basanti Kanada, Savani Nat, Savani Kalyan, Bhoop Nat, Nat Kamod, Bihari, Khat, Khokar, Pat bihag and Sampoorna Malkauns.
+The Jaipur-Atrauli tradition is known for signature and speciality ragas that have been created or revived by Alladiya Khan.
+These include: